-Useful tools for coding
+Useful tools for coding and web development

 Useful tools and software for coding